rhdtownsend/gyre/doc/source/user-guide/understanding-grids/frequency-grids.rst

 Linear Grid
 ~~~~~~~~~~~

-When :nml_nv:`grid_type = 'LINEAR'`, GYRE first evaluates a sequence
+When :nml_nv:`grid_type = 'LINEAR'`, :program:`gyre` first evaluates a
-of dimensionless angular frequencies in the grid reference frame
+sequence of dimensionless angular frequencies in the grid reference
-according to the formula
+frame according to the formula

 .. math::